 Hepatic impairment: Paliperidone is not extensively metabolized in the liver.
-Although INVEGA TRINZA was not studied in patients with hepatic impairment, no dose adjustment is required in patients with mild or moderate hepatic impairment.
+Although INVEGA SUSTENNA was not studied on patients with hepatic impairment, no dose adjustment is required in patients with mild or moderate hepatic impairment.
 In a study with oral paliperidone in subjects with moderate hepatic impairment (Child-Pugh class B), the plasma concentrations of free paliperidone were similar to those of healthy subjects.
 Paliperidone has not been studied in patients with severe hepatic impairment.

 Gender: No clinically significant differences were observed between men and women.

-Smoking Status: Based on in vitro studies utilizing human liver enzymes, paliperidone is not a substrate for CYP1A2; smoking should, therefore, not have an effect on the pharmacokinetics of paliperidone.
+Smoking status: Based on in vitro studies utilizing human liver enzymes, paliperidone is not a substrate for CYP1A2; smoking should, therefore, not have an effect on the pharmacokinetics of paliperidone.
 Consistent with these in vitro results, population pharmacokinetic evaluation has not revealed any differences between smokers and non-smokers.

 In a 7-week juvenile toxicity study in rats with oral doses of paliperidone of 0.16, 0.63, and 2.5 mg/kg/day, which are 0.12, 0.5, and 1.8 times the maximum recommended human oral dose of 12 mg/day for adolescents on a mg/m2 basis, no effects on growth, sexual maturation, and reproductive performance were observed.
-Oral doses up to 2.5 mg/kg/day did not impair neurobehavioral development in males and females, except for an effect on leaming and memory in female rats treated at 2.5 mg/kg/day.
+Oral doses up to 2.5 mg/kg/day did not impair neurobehavioral development in males and females, except for an effect on learning and memory in female rats treated at 2.5 mg/kg/day.
 This effect was not observed after discontinuation of treatment.

 In a 40-week study in juvenile dogs treated with oral risperidone (which is extensively converted to paliperidone) at doses of 0.31, 1.25, and 5 mg/kg/day, sexual maturation was not adversely affected at 0.31 and 1.25 mg/kg/day.
 Long bone growth was not affected at 0.31 mg/kg/day; effects were observed at 1.25 and 5 mg/kg/day.